djfdyuruiry/lua-industrial-logger/README.md

 Logger settings can be managed in a configuration file.
 The path for this file defaults to `logger.lua.config` in the current working directory, see `Environment Variables` if you want to set a custom path.

+Example config files can be found in the `config-examples` directory.

 If the file is not present, a default configuration is used:

 - Console appender with TRACE level and log pattern of `%{iso8601}d [%t] %l %n - %m`